ofirgalcon/bunny.net-middleware/README.md

 # What is Bunny.net Middleware

-Bunny.net Middleware enables managed clients to securely access a [munki][0] repo from Bunny's [Bunny.net][1] Global Content Delivery Network.
+Bunny.net Middleware enables munki managed clients to securely access a munki repo from Bunny's Global Content Delivery Network.

 Bunny.net Middleware uses a Bunny.net private key to create and sign requests for private Bunny.net resources.
 Each signed request includes an expiration date after which the request is no longer valid.